-If you’re running a salon, you need to stand out from the competition to attract customers!
+If you’re running an Atlanta hair salon, you need to stand out from the competition to attract customers!
 We have are some hair salon marketing ideas and strategies for service-based businesses to use to help you grow your customer base and help you with your hair salon marketing ideas.

 1. Referral Discounts